kulmanferdi/c-vector/README.md

 ### vector_free

-This function frees up the used memory.
+This function frees up the used memory at the given index.

 ``` C
     vector_free(&vector[index]);